 Depending upon the timing, duration and specifics of any FDA marketing approval of our product candidates, one or more of our U.S. patents, which may cover non-gene therapy compounds, may be eligible for limited patent term extension under the Drug Price Competition and Patent Term Restoration Act of 1984, or the Hatch-Waxman Act.
-The Hatch-Waxman Act permits a patent extension term of up to five years as compensation for patent term lost during the FDA regulatory review process.
+The Hatch-Waxman Act permits a patent extension term of up to five years as compensation for patent term lost during the

+FDA regulatory review process.
 A patent term extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval, only one patent may be extended per FDA-approved product, and only those claims covering the approved drug, a method for using it or a method for manufacturing it may be extended.
-Further, certain of our licenses currently or in the future may not provide us with the right to control decisions the licensor or its other licenseed patents is eligible for a patent term extension under the Hatch-Waxman Act.
+Further, certain of our licenses currently or in the future may not provide us with the right to control decisions the licensor or its other licensees on Orange Book listings or patent term extension decisions under the Hatch-Waxman Act.
 Thus, if one of our important licensee in addition to our own product candidate, we may not be able to obtain that extension if the other licensee seeks and obtains that extension first.
 However, we may not be granted an extension because of, for example, failing to exercise due diligence during the testing phase or regulatory review process, failing to apply within applicable deadlines, failing to apply prior to expiration of relevant patents or otherwise failing to satisfy applicable requirements.

+The Biologics Price Competition and Innovation Act of 2009 provides 12 years of market exclusivity for a reference biological product.
+We may not be able to obtain such exclusivity for our products.
 Moreover, the applicable time-period or the scope of patent protection afforded during any such extension could be less than we request.
 If we are unable to obtain patent term extension or the scope of term of any such extension is less than we request, the period during which we will have the right to exclusively market our product may be shortened and our competitors may obtain approval of competing products following our patent expiration, and our revenue could be materially reduced.